KingNelx/PHP-CRUD/README.md

   Oh!
 I almost forgot. mysqli real escape string accept 2 parameters the connection and an associative array which is Request, by default (this one hold POST GET and Cookies)

+  What is Data masking?
+Data masking or data obfuscation is the process of modifying sensitive data in such a way that it is of no or little value to unauthorized intruders while still being usable by software or authorized personnel.